 Starry Night is updated on a fairly regular basis.
 Updates may add new features, or may fix bugs in the existing program.
 To find out if you are running the latest version, run the Starry Night updater (Internet connection required).
 The updater will automatically download and install any required updates.
-To run the Starry Night updater, click the Start button and select Program Files-Starry Night Check for Starry Night Updates.
+To run the Starry Night updater, click the Start button and select Program Files-Starry Night-Check for Starry Night Updates.
 On the Macintosh, click on the Starry Night Updater application located in the same folder as the Starry Night application.

 To find out your current version number at any time, choose About Starry Night from the Starry Night menu (Macintosh) or the Help menu (Windows).
-A new window will open, and this window will have your version number in the bottom left corner. program, to ensure that you are running the most up-to-date version of Starry Night.
+A new window will open, and this window will have your version number in the bottom left corner.